Lispehol/robot-framework-ecommerce-testing/README.md

-# Robot framework testsuite for amazon ecommerce
+# Robot framework testsuite for Luma ecommerce, which s a demo store to test automaiton scripts.
+ Test Luma Check Cart (still in progress) will test basic functionality for adding to cart